 Are you a researcher?
 We also make a range of awards for research into the medical and social impacts of Crohn’s Disease and Ulcerative Colitis.
 Find out how you can apply.

 Interested in reviewing research grant applications?
 Find out how to become a Research Awards Panel Member here.

 Crohn’s and Colitis UK is a member of the Association of Medical Research Charities (AMRC) and all members support the AMRC position statement on the use of animals in research.

 Our research projects

 View completed research projects and those that are currently being funded.
 See how the results of the research could make a difference...

 Research strategy & management

-We have set out a three year plan to improve the lives of people of all ages with Crohn’s Disease...
+We have set out a five year plan to improve the lives of people of all ages with Crohn’s...

 We are committed to finding a cure for Inflammatory Bowel Disease.

 Crohn’s and Colitis UK aims to raise awareness of the importance of research and encourage people affected by IBD to consider taking part...